 Author: Julia Riedmeier

-Big Bang by Covid-19 - agile, digital, sustainable, social
+Big Bang because of COVID-19 - agile, digital, sustainable, social

-After initial survival strategies, the crisis prompted us to question: what are we doing here, what is important to us, what is relevant?
-As a company and entrepreneur, as a consumer.
-What is our drive, concern, sense?
-That has always felt "higher, faster, further", the pursuit of growth, sales, margin has known no limits in recent years.
-Consumption was (still) often driven by the next hype, the next limited edition, the next instagrammable travel moment.
+After initial survival strategies, the crisis caused us to question: what are we actually doing here, what is important to us, what is relevant?
+As a company, as an entrepreneur, as a consumer.
+What is our drive, our concern, our purpose?
+It feels as if the constant "higher, faster, further", the striving for growth, sales, margins has known no bounds in recent years.
+Consumption was often (still) driven by the next hype, the next limited edition, the next instagrammable travel moment.
 Sustainable?
-Hardly likely.
+Hardly at all.
 Now we come to a stop.
-For reflection.
+To reflect.
 To change.
 Hopefully.
 The Big Bang is here and we suddenly had to react.
 Agile, digital, sustainable, social.

 But whether this attitude will prevail in the long term after this bang remains to be seen.
-As can be seen, these movements were already visible beforehand, but the change was slow, as the Sense of Urgency did not seem acute enough.
-After overcoming the stiffness of the shock and taking the first steps into the Next Normal, the general desire for the usual normal seems very large and the old patterns are tempting.
-On the consumer and company side.
-But now it is a matter of proving the backbone of a company to use its strength and role in the sense of Purposeful Leadership with a social, ethical, ecological awareness and above all to be serious.
+Because as can be observed, these movements were already visible before, but the change was slow, as the sense of urgency probably did not seem acute enough.
+Also, after overcoming the shock rigidity and first steps into the Next Normal, the general desire for the accustomed normal seems very strong and the old patterns tempting.
+On the consumer side as well as on the corporate side.
+But now it is up to companies to show backbone, to use their power and role in the sense of purposeful leadership with a social, ethical and ecological awareness and, above all, to mean business.

 Importance of NEO luxury in times of crisis - quality over quantity

-Julia Riedmeier and Dr. Jörg Meurer have in the NEO Luxus study developed and defined the phenomenon.
-Accordingly, NEO Luxus is the third evolutionary stage of luxury, after the traditional luxury of ownership and the new luxury experience.
-As a sensual luxury, it seems more relevant today than ever.
-Characterized by seven trends, of which the top trends sustainability (relevance: 72%), health and mindfulness (relevance: 70%), digitalization of luxury including the digital detox counter-trend (relevance: 71%) show the direction to the next normal.
-What is new is that the weakest trend “lean luxury” (relevance: 35%) and thus the deliberate waiver, the focus on consumption could get a strong headwind against the current background.
+Julia Riedmeier and Dr. Jörg Meurer have elaborated and defined the phenomenon in the NEO Luxury study.
+According to this study, NEO luxury is the third evolutionary stage of luxury, after the traditional luxury of possession and the new luxury of experience.
+As a luxury of meaning, it seems more relevant today than ever before.
+Characterized by seven trends, of which the top trends sustainability (relevance: 72%), health and mindfulness (relevance: 70%), digitalization of luxury including the digital detox countertrend (relevance: 71%) point the way to the next normal.
+What is new is that the weakest trend "Lean Luxury" (relevance: 35%) and thus the conscious renunciation, the focusing of consumption could get a strong lift against the current background.

-The crisis intensifies this and shows us that we can get by with what we have and put quality even more than quantity.
-This also raises the question of what and to what extent luxury consumers will still be willing to spend money if economic and financial systems are subject to dynamics that cannot be estimated.
-Then is non-luxury the new luxury?
-Or is the luxury of property experiencing a revival as an investment luxury - also because Experiential Luxury is currently not possible?
+The crisis reinforces this and shows us to make do with what we have and to put quality even more before quantity.
+This also raises the question of what luxury consumers will still be willing to spend money on and to what extent when economic and financial systems are subject to unpredictable dynamics.
+Will non-luxury be the new luxury?
+Or is the luxury of ownership experiencing a revival as an investment luxury - also because experiential luxury is currently not possible?

 NEO Luxury definition